Free solar photovoltaic system for every school

 Tendering contractors will provide quotations directly to the schools who in turn will submit these to the Department of Education for review and provision of full funding for approved costs.

-Solis Green Energy is SEAI approved for Domestic and Non-Domestic installations
+Solis Green Energy is SEAI registered for Domestic and Non-Domestic installations

 Please reach out for a competitive quote for the School Photovoltaic Programme and have a meaningful conversation with our solar experts.